CiscoTestAutomation/pyats/README.md

 ```

 ##### Where do I get support?
-You can post questions to the [community forum](https://communities.cisco.com/community/developer/pyats) - the support team patrols these forums daily.
-Otherwise, you can also send an email to pyats-support-ext@cisco.com directly.
+You can send an email to pyats-support-ext@cisco.com directly, or post a question in the issues page in this repo.
+The team will get back to you as soon as possible.

+You can also tweet @simingy and @jeaubin5 on twitter, hash-tag #pyATS.

 Note that if you received pyATS/scripts as part of a collaborated effort with a Cisco development/test/engineering team, you should be approaching that team instead for script support.